frictionlessdata/datapackage-v2-draft/content/docs/specifications/data-package.md

 - `organization`: a string describing the organization this contributor is affiliated to.

 :::note[Backward Compatibility]
 If the `roles` property is not provided a data consumer MUST fall back to using `role` property which was a part of the `v1.0` of the specification.
-This property has the same symantics but it is a string allowing to specify only a single role
+This property has the same semantics but it is a string allowing to specify only a single role.
 :::

 ##### `keywords`